What to Know About Tuition & Fees

 In contrast to public colleges, Concordia University Irvine does not provide a tuition discount to in-state students.

-Tuition and fees cover the cost of attendance for one academic year, but don't cover room and board, which will be an additional cost you will incur if you decide to stay on campus.
+Fees and tuition charges quoted here do not include room and board, which will drive up your costs.
 Then again, a lot of students will end up having to pay below full tuition after getting financial aid along with other rate reductions.

 The subsequent table outlines the costs explained above for the 2016 - 2017 academic year.